nealsaxena27/CS103-Project/README.md

 My idea for this page is that it should be a form check-boxes for each dish to add to the order, and an ordernow button.
 For the order now button, instead of using the form buttons, we can create a block using div and padding etc, to make it look an appealing button and then hve it linked to a feedback page.
 Havent't done it yet.

 ## styles.css
 A single CSS document for all the pages.
-All pages linked with this CSS file.
+All pages linked with this CSS file.<br>
 Update [02-Nov-23]: Updated it to contain further styling for modifications made

 ## Other details